SS-Ehrendolch: Design for the "old fighters"

-On June 21, 1936, another variant of the dagger was introduced, which was awarded only to those SS officers and NCOs who had joined the SS before 1933.
-This dagger was identical to the 1933 model, but the scabbard was fitted with a chain made of rectangular plaques adorned with skulls and SS runes and an additional silver fitting with swastika motif.
+On 21 June 1936, another variant of the dagger was introduced, which was awarded only to Alte Kämpfer — officers who had joined the SS before the Nazis came to power in 1933.
+This dagger was identical to the 1933 model, but the scabbard was fitted with a chain made of rectangular plaques adorned with Totenkopf skulls and SS runes and an additional silver fitting with swastika motif.

 High-ranking SS leaders were presented a special dagger bearing the inscription In herzlicher Kameradschaft, H. Himmler ("In warm camaraderie, H. Himmler").
-There were numerous variants of this dagger, which were handed to the recipients by Heinrich Himmler.
+There were numerous variants of this dagger, which were handed to the recipients by Himmler himself.
 These gift daggers were identical to the general-issue daggers, but were made of top quality materials and had gilded inscriptions.
 They were and still are considered a rarity due to the low number issued.

 Carrying method

-The SS honour daggers were usually worn with black SS uniform.
+The SS honour daggers were usually worn with the black SS uniform.
 According to Himmler, every SS member was obliged to use the dagger against anyone who had violated the honour of the SS or offended the honour or the family of the SS member.
 In November 1935, Himmler issued a decree stating that "every SS man has the right and duty to defend his honour with the weapon."

-As of February 15, 1943 all officers of the Waffen-SS were entitled to wear this dagger also with the field-gray dress uniforms.
-For these occasions, the dagger was fitted with a tassle and sword knot made of aluminium lace, similar to one used by Wehrmacht officers.
+As of 15 February 1943, all officers of the Waffen-SS were entitled to wear this dagger also with the field-grey dress uniforms.
+For these occasions, the dagger was fitted with a tassel and sword knot made of aluminium lace, similar to one used by Wehrmacht officers.

 SA-Dienstdolch

-A SA-Dienstdolch ("SA service dagger") of similar appearance and design existed for the Sturmabteilung (the Nazi Party's original paramilitary wing) members.
-Along the longer axis of the blade the slogan "Alles für Deutschland" (Everything for Germany) was etched.

-In 1934, Ernst Röhm introduced an SA-Erhrendolch ("SA honorary dagger") based on the SS model, with the inscription In herzlicher Kameradschaft, Ernst Röhm ("In warm camaraderie, Ernst Röhm").
-Following the Long Knives Night, SA members awarded with this dagger were ordered to remove Röhm's name from it.
+An SA-Dienstdolch (SA service dagger) of similar appearance and design existed for the Sturmabteilung (the Nazi Party's original paramilitary wing) members.
+The slogan Alles für Deutschland ("Everything for Germany") was etched along the longer axis of the blade.
+In 1934, SA chief Ernst Röhm introduced an SA honorary dagger based on the SS model, with the inscription In herzlicher Kameradschaft, Ernst Röhm ("In warm camaraderie, Ernst Röhm").
+Following the Night of the Long Knives, SA members awarded with this dagger were ordered to remove Röhm's name from it.